Bitcoin Payments in Hotels & Hospitality | Coinsnap Guide 2026

 In this way, you protect yourself against the risk of the Bitcoin exchange rate between the time of invoicing and the time when the invoice is actually paid.

-How to create a payment link?
+How to create a Bitcoin payment link?

-To be able to create a payment link, you need a Coinsnap account.
-After you have logged in to the Coinsnap backend, you will find the menu item “Payment tools” in the left menu bar and the item “Pay link” there.
+To create a payment link, you need a Coinsnap account.
+After you have logged in to the Coinsnap dashboard, go to Payment Tools -> Payment Requests.

 Tags:Bitcoin Pay-Link Bitcoin Payment Link Pay-Link Payment Link